Image: ANYbotics ANYmal quadruped robot - See ANYbotics official page

 - C++, Python API support

-ANYmal X is a walking robot in development targeting ATEX Zone 1 certification, designed for operation in explosive atmospheres.
+ANYmal X is the world’s first walking robot to achieve IECEx and ATEX Zone 1 certification, designed for operation in explosive atmospheres.
+It was unveiled at OTC Asia in 2022 together with PETRONAS, and full customer deliveries begin in 2026.
 [Source]

 Features: